tabbykatz/portfolio/portfolio/shell.md

   name: "Tabitha O'Melay"
 ---

 _This program was built during the COVID-19 pandemic & "Shelter in Place" order in California, USA.
-My partner Zac and I wrote our shell using our own recreation of C standard library functions_
+My partner Zac and I wrote our shell using our own recreation of C standard library functions._

 # Why would you re-write the standard library?